 2017 saw another Double Premiership year with both the A Grade and B Grade winning the Div 7 & Div 7R flags.
 This was the first A Grade premiership since the double in 2004 (13 years).
 In 2018 the B Grade then went Back to Back under coach Joh Duffield to win the Div 6R premiership.

 In 2018 we also saw the birth of Adelaide Lutheran Women's Footy with the highlight of the year being their first win.
 The girls battled hard all year in true Doggies style.
-We look forward to seeing them grow stronger in 2020.
+Unfortunately during the pandemic, we were unable to field a team.
+Currently ALSC Womens Football is still in recess but we hope to field a team in 2024.

 2018 was also the 50th year for Adelaide Lutheran.
 We celebrated this over the weekend of the 27th & 28th of April 2019 - See our gallery for photos of the weekend.